Examples

 $ jupyter notebook

-Alternatively, you may use Docker to run these examples as well.
-Use -v option to access the local directory on the host machine.
+Alternatively, you can also use Docker to run these examples.
+Use the -v option to access the local directory on the host machine.

 Visit this page for details.